Working memory: Behavioral genetics

 Individual differences in working-memory capacity are to some extent heritable; that is, about half of the variation between individuals is related to differences in their genes.
 The genetic component of variability of working-memory capacity is largely shared with that of fluid intelligence.

 Attempts to identify individual genes

 Little is known about which genes are related to the functioning of working memory.
 Within the theoretical framework of the multi-component model, one candidate gene has been proposed, namely ROBO1 for the hypothetical phonological loop component of working memory.

 More recently another gene was found regarding working memory.
 Looking at genetically diverse mice, GPR12 was found in promoting a protein necessary for working memory.
 When they took mice that were performing worse on memory tests than their control mouse counterparts and increased their GPR12 proteins, those mice improved from 50% to 80%.
 That brought the low performance mice up to level similar to their control counterparts.

+With the build up of prior work on mice such as testing the Formimidoyltransferase Cyclodeaminase (FTCD) gene in regards to the Morris water maze performance, testing out if there was a potential variation of genetic coding within the FTCD gene within humans was soon tested out.
+Results showed that a variation was found but varied depending on the age of the individual.
+In regards to the FTCD gene, it appeared that only children were affected by it.
+Working memory seemed to have a higher performance when the FTCD gene was present but had no similar affect to adults.